 Few countries can compare to Italy.
 It just got absolutely everything.
 Northern Italy is no exception.
 Here you can hike in stunning landscapes, drink world-class wines, swim in the many lakes, explore cute villages and make a city break in one of the larger cities like Milan, or Turin.
 North Italy will for sure not disappoint.
 The challenge might be figuring out where to go.
 There’s a lot to choose from, and no matter what kind of traveller you are; there’s something for everyone in Northern Italy.

 Mette Gry from urbantoglandlig recommends experiencing adorable Mergozzo in Northern Italy, and here she shares why:

 We had spent a lot of hours driving our motorhome on our first holiday trip to northern Italy and arrived in Mergozzo late at night.
 When we woke up the next day and looked out of the camper, we could hardly believe our eyes.
 What a picturesque beautiful place!
 We parked close beside the clean lake Lago di Mergozzo.
-Here we could take the holidays’ first morning bath and at the same time look towards Mergozzo, surrounded by the Alps.
-Only a 5-10 minutes stroll and you are in the centre.
+Here we could take the holidays’ first-morning bath and at the same time look towards Mergozzo, surrounded by the Alps.
+Only a 5-10 minute stroll and you are in the centre.
 There are beaches along the entire promenade from the campsite to the village centre.
 Here you will find several charming outdoor restaurants.